 Another off season favourite is the Berlin Festival of Lights.
 For a dozen nights in October of each year you can trip the light fandango as Berlin lights up in a dazzling display of light projections and colourful illuminations.
 The Berlin Festival of Lights kicks off with a grand ceremony on the first night, followed by different light artist groups splashing their glowing wares onto scores of the greatest monuments of Berlin.
 The massive, gothic girth of the imposing Berliner Dom (Berlin Cathedral) on Museum Island gets a light makeover with psychedelic paisley projections, the stone chariots atop Brandenburger Tor (Brandenburg Gate) sit aloft in fiery pillars of glowing light, and riverboats cast colourful beams of light on everything in their wake.

 Why stay in a normal hotel when you can stay in the Eastern Comfort boatel/hostel on the river?
+Alternatively you could opt for a spot of indoor camping (we reveal all in our Secret Seven alternative Berlin tips!).
 Or eschew modern design and revel in the retro DDR décor of the Ostel?
 Better yet: get a gang of your friends and rent an apartment in an uberhip area like Kreuzberg or Friedrichshain.
 Think of all the expensive cab fares saved and the embarrassing drunken-lost-on-the-U-bahn moments you can avoid!
-Check Be My Guest’s range of Berlin apartments for a good start… they also have a Facebook page worth following.

 The Berliner currywurst and the Berliner jelly donut are the official foods of Berlin.
 In third place is the non-native kebab, served everywhere in Berlin at all hours of the day and night.
 I am here to shatter the cult status of the Berliner currywurst: it’s just a hot dog with ketchup and a tiny smidgen of mild curry powder on top.
 On a sweeter note, Kennedy’s famous ‘Ich bin ein Berliner’ speech has cemented the Berliner jelly donut on the political map for eternity.
 Only they don’t always call them Berliners here.
 Pfannkuchen is how you order them up.
 Siebert Konditorei on Schoenfliesser strasse in Prenzlauer Berg has the best Berliner jelly donuts with cherry filling on the planet.
 Hit up Kreuzberg or Neukoelln for all of your kebab cravings.
 After growing bored with all of the ubiquitous, unhealthy fast food on offer, I once asked a Berlin fast food employee where I could get actual German food in Berlin.
 She laughed out loud and said: “German food in BERLIN?
 I don’t know!
 Try Bavaria?”
 So instead I can only recommend an Elvis burger (“Eat this burger tonight, fart like the King tomorrow”) and a pile of “fuck you fries” at White Trash Fast Food, where live bands play 7 nights a week.
 Vegetarians are well catered for at least, and the highly-rated Rootz might even convert a meat-eater for a meal or two.

 Berlin is easily reached by air via most major cities in the world.
 The soon-to-be-opened Berlin Brandenburg Airport will replace outdated Berlin airports Tegel and Schoenefeld, and will serve as a major hub for carriers Easyjet, Lufthansa, German Wings and Air Berlin.
 Plan well in advance and airfare to and from Berlin is cheaper than trains and buses in almost every case.
-Deutsche Bahn offers various train ticket specials between European Capital cities for reasonable prices.
+Having said that Deutsche Bahn offers various train ticket specials between European Capital cities for reasonable prices.
 Use their online form to find these bargains.
 Once again, book early for the best deals.
+If you need a taxi to get from the airport/station to your hotel, then you can reserve one easily online via Book Taxi Berlin.

 Exberliner.com has the low-down on major goings on in Berlin.
 The Berlinale (Berlin Film Festival) schedule issue, trends and columns—including the occasional snarky hipster columnist in a G.I.
 Joe hat and thick glasses thrown in to boot.
 You can pick up hard copies in various expatriate joints in the city.
 The Local features Germany’s news in English.